juansein/juansein/README.md

 # Hi there i'm Juan nice to meet you 👋

-## Strong front-end Skills:

- Javascript, JSON, ES6+, ASYNC, Browser API's

- Responsive Web design, HTML & CSS, SASS, Boostrap

- UX/UI design

-## Good back-end skills:

- Node js

- Express

- PUG

- Mongo DB
+## Strong front-end knowledge of React JS, ES6+, HTML, CSS3+, UX/UI design, CSS frameworks and responsive web design

+## Good back-end & db notions of node js, Express, PUG, Mongo DB, data base design & administration in mySQL

 ## And much more!

-Currently learning React JS library :)
+### Currently learning React JS library :)

-I also like to do low level programming in C
+### I also like to do low level programming in C

-My career study plan:
+### My career study plan:
 https://web.upe.edu.ar/wp-content/uploads/2020/02/PLAN-DE-ESTUDIO-UPE-Tecnicatura-Universitaria-en-Desarrollo-de-Software.pdf

-You can reach me here: www.linkedin.com/in/juan-sein
+### You can reach me here: www.linkedin.com/in/juan-sein